simon-javier/backup-manuscript-thesis/main.typ

 The dataset utilized for this study is sourced from a publicly available Nail Disease Detection collection hosted on Roboflow, and is released under the Creative Commons Attribution 4.0 (CC BY 4.0) license.
 The dataset comprises a total of 7,264 images, annotated using the TensorFlow TFRecord (Raccoon) format, covering 11 classes of nail diseases.
 However, the researchers have dropped Lindsay's Nail class due to few number of images.

 The researchers decided to revise the name of the class from “acral lentiginous melanoma” to “melanonychia” for medical specificity.
 As determined from the experts' interview done by the researchers to Dr. Cristine Florentino, acral lentiginous melanoma is a diagnosis in itself and not a finding on a physical exam.
 Conversely, melanonychia (a hyperpigmentation of the nail plate) is a measurable nail feature, thus making it the more appropriate name for the dataset.
 Because not all images may have been confirmed to depict acral lentiginous melanoma but they all exhibit features of melanonychia, such a revision allows the dataset to depict clinical specificity and not portray a diagnosis as a finding on the nails.

+The final dataset used in this study consists of 7,258 labeled nail images, divided into three subsets: training (6,360 images, 88%), validation (591 images, 8%), and testing (307 images, 4%) as illustrated in @class-distribution.
+Each subset contains images from ten nail disease classes, with class distributions reflecting a natural imbalance.
+The training set is used for model learning, the validation set for hyperparameter tuning and early stopping, and the test set for final evaluation.

 #figure(
   text(size: 12pt)[